About Turneffe Flats

 and snorkeling vacations in the Caribbean

-In time, Doug ventured out on his own to operate an adventure travel company in Belize and Craig continued to oversee Turneffe Flats’ operations with the assistance of Karen Krietlow, later to be known as Karen Hayes.
+In time, Doug ventured out on his own to operate an adventure travel company in Belize and Craig continued to oversee Turneffe Flats’ operations with the assistance of Karen Krietlow, later to become Karen Hayes.

 A third guest cabin, a duplex, was built in 1988 and subsequently the two original cabins were enlarged.
 This brought the lodge capacity to 12 and around then, full-time diesel power was added.
 During ‘89 and ‘90, a large staff dormitory was built and the entire lodge was re-wired.

 Major changes occurred in late 1991 with the importation of custom-built Dolphin flats skiffs, the first of their kind in Belize, and new, larger and faster transfer boats.
-In 1992, a new ‘main lodge’ was built which more than quadrupled the dining room and kitchen.
-Realizing that Turneffe Flats was located in the midst of some of the best SCUBA diving in the Caribbean, ‘Flats’ decided in 1992 to diversify by adding diving.
+In 1992, a new main lodge was built which more than quadrupled the dining room and kitchen.
+Realizing that Turneffe Flats was located in the midst of some of the best SCUBA diving in the Caribbean, it was decided in 1992 to diversify by adding diving.
 Hugh Parkey, a well-known Dive Instructor in Belize, was hired as the first Divemaster and Dive Instructor.

-In 1995 the existing guest cabins had outlived their usefulness and they were torn down.
-In their place we built larger air-conditioned guest rooms.
-Our Explorer Package (now known as the Atoll Adventure Package) was added in the late 1990’s as guests traveling with fishermen and divers asked about activities to do.
+In 1995, the existing guest cabins had outlived their usefulness and were torn down.
+In their place were built larger air-conditioned guest rooms.
+An Explorer Package (now known as the Atoll Adventure Package) was added in the late 1990’s as guests traveling with fishermen and divers asked about activities to do.
 This has now developed into a popular stand-alone program.

-Shortly after Hurricane Keith, a major remodel of the lodge was completed, doubling our dining room space and adding air-conditioning.
-In 2001, our 48 ft.
-Custom Dive Boat, ‘Ms. Ellie’ arrived.
+Shortly after Hurricane Keith, a major remodel of the lodge was completed, doubling dining room space and adding air-conditioning.
+In 2001, the 48-foot Custom Dive Boat "Ms. Ellie" arrived.
 Craig had coveted this boat for a number of years and named it for his recently deceased mother, Eleanor.